jedrichards/rsyncwrapper/README.md

 }
 ```

+The above options are provided for convenience and are designed to cover the most common use cases for rsync, they don't necessarily map directly to single rsync arguments with the same names.
+If you'd like to handcraft your rsync command then just use the `src`, `dest` and `args` options.

-For extra information and subtlety relating to these options please consult the [rsync manpages](http://linux.die.net/man/1/rsync).
+For extra information and subtlety relating to rsync options please consult the [rsync manpages](http://linux.die.net/man/1/rsync).

 ### Tests